controlshift/website-v2/_posts/2017-06-31-protecting-healthcare-uk.md

 ---
 layout: post
+author: adam
-title:	"Protecting Healthcare in the UK"
+title: Protecting Healthcare in the UK
 date: 2017-06-31
-author: adam
 ---

 Our friends at 38 Degrees just shared an inspiring story about a local campaign to save hospital services, launched and run by their members on the Campaigns By You ControlShift platform.
 From their email: